yapthatsright/international-debt-analysis/README.md

 # international-debt-analysis

-In this notebook, we analyze international debt data collected by The World Bank.
+In this notebook, we analyze international debt data collected by The World Bank using SQL.
 The dataset contains information about the amount of debt (in USD) owed by developing countries across several categories.

 We are going to find the answers to questions like:
 <ul>